-PROXY THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS OF GENTEX CORPORATION The und lersigned hereby appoints Steve Downing and Kevin Nash, and each of them, with power to act without the other and with power of substitution, as proxies and attorneys-in-fa and hereby authorizes them to represent and vote, as provided on the other side, all the shares of Gentex Corporation Common Stock, which the undersigned is entitled to vote and, in th discretion, to vote upon such other business as may properly come before the Annual Meeting of Shareholders of Gentex Corporation to be held May 19, 2016, or any adjournment there with all pov vers which the undersigned would possess if present at the Meeting.
+PROXY THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS OF GENTEX CORPORATION

+The undersigned hereby appoints Steve Downing and Kevin Nash, and each of them, with power to act without the other and with power of substitution, as proxies and attorneys-in-fact and hereby authorizes them to represent and vote, as provided on the other side, all the shares of Gentex Corporation Common Stock, which the undersigned is entitled to vote and, in their discretion, to vote upon such other business as may properly come before the Annual Meeting of Shareholders of Gentex Corporation to be held May 18, 2017, or any adjournment thereof, with all powers which the undersigned would possess if present at the Meeting.

 This Proxy Card, when properly executed, will be voted in the manner directed herein by the undersigned.

-IF NO D RECTION IS MADE BUT THE CARD IS SIGNED, THIS PROXY CARD WILL BE VOTED FOR THE ELECTION OF ALL NOMINEES UNDER PROPOSAL FOR PROP POSAL 2, (ratify the auditors); FOR PROPOSAL 3 (approve compensation for the named executive officers); AND IN THE DISCRETION OF THE PROXIES WIT RESPECT TO SUCH OTHER BUSINESS AS MAY PROPERLY COME BEFORE THE MEETING.
-Add lress change/comments: ( (If you noted any Address Changes and/or Comments above, please mark corresponding box on the reverse side.)
-(If you noted any Address Changes and/or Comments above, please mark corresponding box on the reverse side.)
+IF NO DIRECTION IS MADE BUT THE CARD IS SIGNED, THIS PROXY CARD WILL BE VOTED FOR THE ELECTION OF ALL NOMINEES UNDER PROPOSAL 1; FOR PROPOSAL 2 (ratify the auditors); FOR PROPOSAL 3 (approve compensation for named executive officers); ABSTAIN FROM VOTE ON PROPOSAL 4 (frequency of shareholder advisory votes on named executive officer compensation), AND IN THE DISCRETION OF THE PROXIES WITH RESPECT TO SUCH OTHER BUSINESS AS MAY PROPERLY COME BEFORE THE MEETING.

+Address Changes/Comments:

+(If you noted any Address Changes/Comments above, please mark corresponding box on the reverse side.)